Public and patient engagement events

 How you can be involved in research at the Trust

-If you would like to be involved with research you can find out more via the Clinical Trials Gateway or by speaking with hospital staff.
+If you would like to be involved with research you can find out more via the Be Part of Research website or by speaking with hospital staff.

 For studies involving cancer you may also find it useful to visit the Cancer Research UK website.
 This also provides general information on research and what it means for you.